microsoft/promptflow/docs/how-to-guides/quick-start.md

 ## Understand what's a flow

-A flow in prompt flow serves as an executable workflow that streamlines the development of your LLM-based AI application.
-It provides a comprehensive framework for managing data flow and processing within your application.
+A flow, represented as a YAML file, is a DAG of functions, which connected via input/output dependencies, and executed based on the topology by Prompt flow executor.
 See [Flows](../../concepts/concept-flows.md) for more details.

 ### Get the flow sample